miticous/devmein-app/README.md

 DevMEIn?
 And if have a new social media that you can interact with other people (similar as Tinder does)?
 And if also you can publish images like your *setup* or those shits that no sense we publish on instagram, chat mensage... daily statuses... maintained 100% by the community...
-The mobile app that consumes this app can be found [here](https://github.com/miticous/devmein-app)
+The service to be consumed is located [here](https://github.com/miticous/devmein-server)

 ![App](/docs/images/showcase.gif)